 Loving Vincent is exactly what its title evokes, a “loving.”
 However, the word “loving” is up for as much interpretation as the man himself.
 We don’t know if the word is in the present, past, or future progressive tense.
-That means, we’re either in a state of currently loving Vincent, were loving, or will be loving.
+We’re either in a state of currently loving Vincent, were loving, or will be loving.
 Grammatically, the title, in its simplicity, is as timeless as the art of Vincent van Gogh.

 Nevertheless, sometimes the simplest ideas are the most difficult.
 Rather than creating a typical animation of Van Gogh’s last days, the creators of Loving Vincent, Dorota Kobiela and Hugh Welchman, allow us to inhabit the artist’s works.
 Every single scene was crafted by over 125 painters, to copy Van Gogh’s style and animate many of his most beloved paintings.
 This resulted in over 65,000 painted frames being used to create Loving Vincent.
 The result is stunning, lively, and brilliant, as we watch painted subjects, long since gone, come to life to share their stories about the artist.